ubopod/ubo-hw-acceptance/README.md

 We also use this test to detect the device "trim".
 For example, if the scan only finds keypad IC, then we are dealing with a minimum SKU build and if it finds keypad IC, temperature sensor IC, light sensor IC, and audio IC, then the device under test is a full SKU build.

+The following lists shows the addresses for each device connected to the bus.

 ```
 keypad IC address: 0x58
 temperature sensor address: 0x48